Andres94b/my-portfolio/README.md

 # Welcome to my Portfolio

-It was built using a template for creating applications using Next.js 14 (app directory) and HeroUI (v2).
+It was built using React Libraries and a template for creating applications using Next.js 14 (app directory) and HeroUI (v2).

 ## Technologies Used